Gove Peninsula: Air

 The Gove Airport is located 13 km from the town centre of Nhulunbuy.
 AirNorth has a daily flight to Gove from Cairns and Darwin which then connect to cities around the world.
 Qantas used to run a daily flight but when the refinery closed they discontinued this service.
 The Cairns – Gove flight is 1 hour and 40 minutes duration and Darwin – Gove is 1 hour and 10 minutes.

 Road

-The most direct route to Nhulunbuy from a major Highway is via the Central Arnhem Road which leaves the Stuart Highway 52km south of Katherine.
+The most direct route to Nhulunbuy from a major Highway is via the Central Arnhem Road which leaves the Stuart Highway 52 km south of Katherine.
 The first 30 kilometres are sealed and then the rest is a gravel road.
 A four-wheel-drive vehicle is recommended, particularly for the two major river crossings, the Wilton River near Bulman Aboriginals Community and the Goyder River, about 300 kilometres from Nhulunbuy.
 Fuel needs to be carried as travellers may not be able to purchase fuel along the way.
 The Central Arnhem Road is 682 kilometres long, plus the 52 kilometres from Katherine to the turnoff makes a long drive, approximately 8 or 9 hours drive with good conditions.
 Travellers require a permit as the road runs across many Yolngu Clan lands.